day-mariano/Pomodoro/readme.md

-# pomodoro
+# Pomodoro timer
-Repository for a Pomodoro timer aplication, made with HTML, CSS and JavaScript.
+Repository for a Pomodoro timer aplication.
+Made with HTML, CSS and JavaScript.

 - pomodoro
 - short break